What are Metering Modes?

 When you’ve got a sun glaring straight down your lens and a big bright sky right next to it, it’s a lot harder for evaluative to get it right and you’re going to end up with silhouettes – this is when I like to switch to spot metering.

-Remember that the spot in the center of the frame is very small, so make sure you have it pointed on something important like skin, as I have in this photo.
+Remember that the spot in the centre of the frame is very small, so make sure you have it pointed on something important like skin, as I have in this photo.

 Your Free Quick-Start Photography Cheatsheet

 In order to simplify the process of learning photography, I’ve created a free download called The Quick Start Photography Cheatsheet and you can download it below.

 Here’s what you’ll get:

 - A downloadable cheatsheet to carry with you as you shoot